Acceptable Use Policy

 • posted on an online bulletin board system or Web-based message board system or “guest book”,

 • posted to the common area of an online community, group, or club,

 • posted in a message board of a commercial online service (such as America Online),

 • sent via an instant message system (such as ICQ, Yahoo!
 Pager, Yahoo!
 Instant Messenger, or AOL Instant Messenger),

 • sent through e-mail or another Internet means of communication when the message’s ultimate destination is a facsimile (“fax”) machine, cellular or wireless telephone, or wireless device,

-• a commercial e-mail message or other electronic message that is sent to a mailing list of addresses that you purchased or that were otherwise distributed, or any list of e-mail addresses whose owners did not sign up for your specific mailing list, including without limitation lists commonly known as "affiliate lists,"
+• a commercial e-mail message or other electronic messages that is sent to a mailing list of addresses that you purchased or that were otherwise distributed, or any list of e-mail addresses whose owners did not sign up for your specific mailing list, including without limitation lists commonly known as “affiliate lists,”

 • a commercial e-mail message or other electronic message that is not sent at the request of, or with the express consent of, the recipient(s),